alexch/codelikethis/public/projects/yelpington_app.md

 * JSON
 * AJAX
 * Leaflet Maps
-* Accessing and parsing URLs from JavaScript

 ## Goals

 learn how to...

-* structure data in JSON files
 * load JSON files into a JavaScript app
+* parse JSON files, and display data on a web page.
-* display embedded maps on a web page
+* display, and manipulate embedded maps on a web page

 ## Design

-As specified in the [Yelpington Repo](./yelpington_repo) project, we will need JSON formatted like this:
+We have set up an API endpoint for serving JSON files with restaurant data that is structured like so:

 ```json
 {